johnny-quesada-developer/global-state-factory/README.md

 # global-state-factory
 This is a package to easily handling global-state across your react components No-redux, No-context.

-This utility follows the same style as the default useState hook, this is in order to be an intuitive option to help you to quickly migrate from complex options as redux to the new react-hooks.
+This utility follows the same style as the default useState hook, this in order to be an intuitive tool to help you to quickly migrate from complex options as redux to the new react-hooks.

 ## Creating a global store, an a simple hook